 Logic Apps: New Set Of Best Practices, Tips and Tricks video

-• Using other HTTP Methods then POST inside Logic Apps.
+• Using other HTTP methods than POST inside Logic Apps.

 I hope you find this helpful!
 If you liked the content or found it useful and want to help me write more, you can buy (or help me buy) my son a Star Wars Lego!